crocoder-dev/web/apps/website/src/content/services/lead-migrations-without-imacting-customers.md

 bgColor: "bg-[#5362DBE5]/[0.9]"
 ---

-Move away from legacy systems and navigate major tech initiatives such as new framework adoptions.
-Our bottom-up approach helps empower your existing teams to facilitate the change.
+Move away from legacy systems and navigate major tech initiatives such as new framework adoptions, without disrupting your users.
+Whether you need end-to-end delivery or staff augmentation, our bottom-up approach empowers your existing teams to drive change sustainably and confidently.